fpeterek/strojove-uceni/airline-fares/README.md

 ## Most frequent trip

-The two most offered routes on Expedia is a trip from Chicago to New York and vice versa.
+The two most offered routes on Expedia are a trip from Chicago to New York and vice versa.
 Only the third most offered trip is a trip to LA, more specifically a trip departing from New York.